 Tongue Positioners: They hold the tip of the tongue in a forward position, preventing it from falling back and obstructing the airway.
 They are often used if there are not enough teeth to hold a MAD.
 They can be uncomfortable as there is a strong suction on the tip of the tongue to hold it.

 Mandibular Advancement Devices (MAD): There are various types of MADs on the market.
-They work by moving the lower jaw forward and preventing it from moving back during sleep and obstructing the upper airway.
+They work by moving the lower jaw forward to widen the airway and prevent it from moving back during sleep and obstructing the upper airway.
 An established brand for MADs would be SomnoDent by SomnoMed.

 What can I do to manage sleep apnea?

-Recognising the symptoms and how is sleep apnea and seeking dental assessment is vital for understanding what can be done to address sleep apnea.
+Recognising the symptoms of sleep apnea and seeking dental assessment is vital for understanding what can be done to address sleep apnea.
 So are you ready to improve your quality of healthy sleep because of central sleep apnea?
-Contact Dental Designs for dental assessment.
+Contact Dental Designs for a dental assessment.

 References